-Of course the main selling point of luxury vinyl tile has got to be its easy maintenance, essentially all you need to do to keep it clean is regularly sweep or vacuum and then damp mop with a neutral or peroxide cleaner from time to time.
+Of course one of the main selling points of luxury vinyl tile has got to be its easy maintenance, essentially all you need to do to keep it clean is regularly sweep or vacuum and then damp mop with a neutral or peroxide cleaner from time to time.

-When choosing a vacuum for vinyl flooring you want one that is designed for hard or tiled floors, you can view a selection of the best vacuums for tiled floors at Home Clean Expert.
+When choosing a vacuum for vinyl flooring you want one that is designed for hard or tiled floors.
 Be careful not to use abrasive cleaners and make life easier on your flooring by adding doormats at the entrances to your home.

 Tiles that have been UV cured polyurethane coating are best for ultimate longevity.

 It has to be said that luxury vinyl tile has earned a bad reputation with regards to the environment.
 The nature of the chemicals involved in its production and the possibility of it emitting VOC gases once it has been installed have raised questions about its suitability for long-term use.

 However, reputable luxury vinyl plank manufacturers have made great efforts over the years to address these concerns and meet low-VOC regulations.
 If you are concerned about these issues we strongly urge you do further research and look into alternatives before choosing luxury vinyl flooring for your home.